testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 ```

 If you do just that it is already going to be a time saver.
 Any time you want to test a different portion of your castle, you just use a
-different file to execute.
+different teleport - a different file to execute.

 As the number of teleports grow it may become harder to sort through them to pick one to use.
 Also teleports that are rarely used may become obsolete and point you to non existing parts of your castle.

-Fortunately most languages have a testing framework to define and structure teleports.
+Fortunately most languages have a testing framework to define and structure your teleports.
 Moreover they will make sure
 that teleports are still functioning.

 ```java {title: "Java example of Chest Test"}